ibm-cloud-architecture/tabular-terraform/README.md

 4. All fields, custom images, and secondary NICs need further testing.
 5. Additional fields for FIP and Public Gateway not yet supported.
 6. Additional resource fields such as count are planned to be added where appropriate.
-7. Plan to look at migrating sheets when format is changed due to provider or other changes.
+7. Plan to look at migrating sheets when format changes are required.

 To create diagrams for IBM Virtual Private Cloud refer to [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).